OwainWilliams/UmbracoPDF/Blog/readme.md

 Step 1.
 Get the content of a div and store it in local storage.
 Step 2.
 Place the information in to form, then pass this infomraiton to a controller.

+Step 3.
+Speak to lots of people about when to use a model, a partial viewmodel that inherits from another model or custom viewmodel.
+Then realized you might not need a model at all.

+So, the partial view is displaying my content correctly.
+I'm getting the CMS data from the umbraco generated models, what I want to now do it take the content of a div,pass it back to the controller and pdf it in a CMSd template.

+I may be able to do all that with parameters from ab form post action, no need for a model!!!

 Code screenshots are by https://carbon.now.sh/